Omnistac/zedux/docs/blog/zedux-is-this-the-one.md

   select(getRipeOranges).sort()
 ```

-If the tree and derived data get intensive, there's no way to make a selector in the middle of the tree debounce/throttle/buffer updates.
+If the tree and derived data get intensive, there's no way to make a selector in the middle of the tree debounce/throttle/buffer updates with Reselect.
+There are workarounds (we used several) at the cost of more indirection.

 In Zedux, you can turn any selector anywhere in the tree into an atom:

 ```ts
 // before: